-… it doesn’t matter how experienced we are, we are all entering uncharted waters as we welcome our students back to school.
+… it doesn’t matter how experienced we are, we all entered uncharted waters as we welcomed our students back to school.

 As one Head Teacher has put it: